Atari History Timelines by Michael Current

 October: Atari released Touch-Me and released Pin-Pong.
 Pat Karns was Atari sales manager.
 (Cash Box 9/28/74; 10/19/74 p31; 11/9/74; Vending Times 11/74 p66, 69)

 October: John Burton Anderson, previously an accounting manager at Unicorp, joined Atari as Cash Manager (CoinConJan77), replacing Ted Olson who departed the company to focus on the Syzygy Company game route street operations, which he would acquire controlling ownership of from partner and Atari chairman Nolan Bushnell.
-Syzygy Company would go on to evolve into the Time Zone arcade chain. (source; sourceBill White remained Atari VP administration and finance (CFO).
+Syzygy Company would go on to evolve into the Time Zone arcade chain. (source; source; sourceBill White remained Atari VP administration and finance (CFO).

 Fall?: Atari design engineer Lawrence Leppert (Larry Leppert) departed the company (to Mar-Quin, Inc.).
 (Cash Box 4/3/76 p54)